labbsr0x/big-brother/README.md

 Open your browser on `http://localhost:3000` to access the provided Grafana dashboard (user `bigbrother`, password `bigbrother`).

 Also, access `http://localhost:3001/test` on your browser to dispatch test alerts and see if you get them at your Telegram chat.

+## Using Kubernetes
+Follow [this tutorial](https://github.com/labbsr0x/big-brother/blob/master/k8s/README.md) to run using Kubernetes.

 # Trivia